zsanter/utvpi/README.md

 Major theoretical work by Dr. K. Subramani and Piotr Wojciechowski.
 Implementation by Zachary Santer.
 Research conducted at West Virginia University, and funded by the National Science Foundation.

-All C complies with the C11 specification and uses no platform-specific function calls.
-(Anonymous structs and unions are used in the Lahiri implementation.
+All C complies with the C11 specification and uses no platform-specific function calls (unless you define an __HPC__ macro when compiling subWojInt and lahiri).
+(Anonymous structs and unions are used in lahiri.
 Otherwise, C99 covers everything.)